-Our doctors use robotic hip replacement surgery to treat osteoarthritis, rheumatoid arthritis, developmental hip dysplasia, and hip impingement syndrome.
+Our doctors use robotic hip replacement surgery to treat osteoarthritis, rheumatoid arthritis, developmental hip dysplasia, hip impingement syndrome, and conditions causing severe joint damage.
 The goal of the surgery is to relieve pain and improve mobility.

-The most important factor in hip replacement surgery, in terms of pain, function, and recovery, is the surgeon.
-Precise surgical techniques that limit soft tissue damage is key.
-Accurate bone surface preparation to biomechanically restore the hip customized to your specific anatomy determines the function, comfort, and longevity of your implant.
+The most important factor in hip replacement surgery, in terms of pain, function, and recovery, is surgical technique.
+Precise surgical techniques that limit soft tissue damage are key to a rapid recovery.
+Accurate bone surface preparation with customized biomechanical restoration of the hip determines the function, comfort, and longevity of your implant.
 Robotic surgical techniques allow surgeons to remove only as much bone as is necessary.
 The robot system also ensures that the new replacement parts are aligned at the correct angles, which vary with every patient.